4. Session tracking

 import java.util.regex.*;

-public class clientCounter{
+public class clientCompteur{

 // requests a URL

-// displays its content on the screen
+// displays its contents on the screen

 public static void main(String[] args){